 Contributing editor Sophie Knight said: "I personally am obsessed with leopard print in my own wardrobe, so these get a big tick from me!"

 This is a different kind of baby rein, with a comfortable wristband for both child and parent.
 If you don't really like the idea of using traditional baby and toddler reins, this is can be a safe alternative.
-The Zooawa wrist link comes in an array of colours to choose from and have a wide range of motion for maximum flexibility and comfort.
+The Lictin wrist link will give you a wide range of motion for maximum flexibility and comfort.

 These cute teddy bear reins can be used by children up to 4 years old.
 There's a quick release button on the reins so you can free your child fast if you need to, and you can also use it as a safety harness for a highchair or a stroller.